 Building wealth through rental properties is all about increasing their value and holding on to properties for a very long time.
 Selling your properties should always be the last option (unless you’ve decided to go the house-flipping route).

-One of the big reasons that investing in real estate property can be such a promising field is because of inflation.
+One of the big reasons that real estate is one of the better options when it comes to high yield investments is because of inflation.
 Simply put, people have always and will always need a place to live.
+Properties, as a whole, increase in price in correlation with wages and taxes.
+But, what you pay on them won’t increase thanks to fixed-price mortgages.

 Properties, as a whole, increase in price in correlation with wages and taxes.
 But, what you pay on them won’t increase thanks to fixed-price mortgages.